Forensics & Security

 Spectroline offers a wide variety of inspection lamps, Ultraviolet (UV-A) viewing cabinets, and safety equipment specially designed to meet the exacting demands of crime-scene investigations, security requirements and forensic laboratory work.
 In addition, most Spectroline products are CE approved and UL listed.
 Spectroline products are easy to use, budget friendly, and save significant time and effort in finding and gathering potential evidence.

 Ultraviolet (UV) and Blue Light lamps are ideal for:

 Latent Fingerprint Examination

-UV and blue light lamps enable crime scene investigators and forensic labs to see fingerprints developed with fluorescent materials.
+Ultraviolet (UV-A) and blue light lamps enable crime scene investigators and forensic labs to see fingerprints developed with fluorescent materials.

 Analysis Of Blood And Bodily Fluids

 When exposed to Ultraviolet (UV-A) or blue light sources, bodily fluids and fluorescent-treated blood samples glow brightly and become easy to see.

 Fire inspectors can actually see residual accelerant that has not been consumed by fire.
 Under Ultraviolet (UV-A) light, splash marks from chemical fuels on walls, floors, furniture and carpeting becomes instantly visible.

 Driver’s licenses, passports, credit cards and many other official documents that have invisible fluorescent markings become visible and can be quickly and easily verified under Ultraviolet (UV-A) light by a security professional.